jpaasch/Spinup.py/README.md

 Installation
 ------------

-To install Spinup, simply download `spinup.py` and store it somewhere -- e.g. in `~/scripts/`.
-To use it, you can then type in a terminal:
+To install Spinup, simply download `spinup.py` somewhere -- e.g. in `~/Downloads/`, then install with:

+    > sudo -u root install ~/Downloads/spinup.py /usr/local/bin/spinup

+Then you can use it from anywhere, simply by typing on the command line:

-    > python ~/scripts/spinup.py
+    > spinup

-If you like, you can create a shortcut in your `.bashrc` file, or whatever suits you.

 Usage
 -----

-To use Spinup, navigate into the project folder you want a development server for, then run `spinup.py`.
+To use Spinup, navigate into the project folder you want a development server for, then run `spinup`.

 For instance, suppose I want to build a website in `~/Documents/my-new-website`.
-I would navigate into that folder, then run `spinup.py`, like this:
+I would navigate into that folder, then run `spinup`, like this:

     > cd ~/Documents/my-new-website
-    > python ~/scripts/spinup.py
+    > spinup

 That will start up the interactive Spinup program, which will begin with a screen that looks something like this: